mrconter1/The-Long-Multiplication-Benchmark/README.md

 #### Motivation

-Imagine a hypothetical LLM with the following three qualities:
+Imagine a hypothetical LLM with the following premises:

-1. It has an infinite context length.
+1. It is capable of performing schoolbook multiplication.
-2. It capable enough to use the schoolbook method for long multiplication.
+2. It can **perfectly** utilize information within its context window.
-3. It has infinite computational time and resources
+3. It has the necessary computational resources.

-Given these qualities, it should be able to compute B = **C * A** to an **arbitrary** number of digits and find the exact value.
+Given these premises, the context length should be the **only** limiting factor in determining how large numbers it can calculate.

 #### Description